If You Want to Earn Respect, Avoid These 15 Costly Mistakes

 Final Thoughts

 If you want to earn respect, the real work starts with self-awareness.
 Earning respect from others can’t be something you demand; it’s something you invite through your words, actions, and consistency.
-When I think about my own journey, I remember moments when I wanted others to respect me without realizing I hadn’t earned it yet.
-It took humility to see that respect is reciprocal — it grows when you give it, live it, and demonstrate it daily.
+When I think about my own journey, I remember moments when I wanted others to respect me without realising I hadn’t earned it yet.
+It took humility to see that respect is reciprocal; it grows when you give it, live it, and demonstrate it daily.

 Think for a moment, which of those mistakes have you lately made?
 Maybe you’ve been too quick to speak, too frightened to disagree, or too generous with your time at the cost of your boundaries.
 Rebuilding respect is always possible.
 Begin by expressing appreciation, establishing boundaries, and listening more.
 Both how you and other people perceive yourselves are changed by these minor yet significant adjustments.